MatkoMilic/Eleph/README.md

 # Eleph
-My first app so I didnt use best React practices like reusable components etc.
+My first app so I didnt use best React practices like reusable components etc but im eager to rewrite important components of this app to suit 2021 React better.
 Also I need to add comments about what each function does.
 Thank U.

 The idea of the application, frontend and backend and everything else is entirely my work.